 So here’s me taking this big step!

-In addition to affiliate earnings, I’ll also be sharing a few important updates and milestones that occured each month and also share progress on my 2018 Goodreads Reading Challenge I take up every year.
+In addition to affiliate earnings, I’ll also be sharing a few important updates and milestones that occured each month and also share progress on the Goodreads Reading Challenge I take up every year.

 This income report will not consist of any earnings from my digital agency, Startup Cafe Digital, as that’s an entirely different business altogether.